 Yes, starting May 2021, core web vitals metrics will become a top seo ranking metric according to Google.

-The search engine giant has been investing into this and provided a section on Google's Search Console for website owners to see real world metrics gathered on their web pages.
+The search engine giant has been investing in this and provided a section on Google's Search Console for website owners to see real-world metrics gathered on their web pages.

 The report has separate sections for desktop and mobile experiences.

 As the name suggests, these are core web attributes of a web page that users experience on their load and usage.
 For example:

 How long does it take before I see any meaningful painting on the page?

 How long does it take before images are displayed on the page?

 Why do page elements like text and images shift positions shortly after the load?